AdejareFasiku/AdejareFasiku/Notes/AI_Applications_in_the_Finance_Industry_Part-1.md

-Jan 30, 2025 ITAI 2372 AI Applications
+AI Applications in the Finance Industry:

-Finance industry.

 Use Case of AI in the finance Industry: